rclone/rclone/docs/content/onedrive.md

 #### --onedrive-chunk-size

-Chunk size to upload files with - must be multiple of 320k.
+Chunk size to upload files with - must be multiple of 320k (327,680 bytes).

-Above this size files will be chunked - must be multiple of 320k.
+Above this size files will be chunked - must be multiple of 320k (327,680 bytes).
 Note that the chunks will be buffered into memory.

 - Config:      chunk_size